Anzavur Ahmed Pasha

 Anzavur Ahmed Anchok Pasha (Анцокъу Ахьмэд Анзауыр Пащэ; Ahmet Anzavur Paşa; 1885 – 15 April 1921) was an Ottoman soldier, gendarme officer, pasha, and militia leader of Circassian origin.
-He became a guerrilla leader in Anatolia and started a series of unsuccessful revolts against the provisional Government of the Grand National Assembly.
+He became a guerrilla leader in Anatolia and started a series of unsuccessful pro-Ottoman operations against the provisional Government of the Grand National Assembly.

 Biography

+Anzavur was born in the Circassian Anchok family, which was deported to the Ottoman Empire during the Circassian genocide.
 He served as a major during World War I and was affiliated with the Special Organization.
 After the Ottomans lost the war, he believed that the only route to salvation was to cooperate with the invading British forces, as he was loyal to the caliph, and he believed Mustafa Kemal Atatürk's Turkish National Movement was not only blasphemous, but also would eventually fail and do nothing but anger the British-Greek forces.

 First revolt

 The first uprising of Ahmet Anzavur occurred in Manyas in October 1919.
 Anzavur's declaration to the people of Manyas was that he intended to capture or kill Hacim Muhittin Çarıklı, the Nationalist commander in the region of Balıkesir.
 The forces he raised would be used to defend the power of the Sultanate, located in Istanbul, from the growing threat of Nationalist forces, based in Ankara.
 Anzavur sent two telegrams the following day, one to the sultan and the other to Karesi Mustarrif Ali Riza, stating, "It is the duty of all true Muslims to defeat the Nationalists".
 The threat was well understood by the Nationalists, and they immediately made preparations to counter the threat.
 Anzavur took a cohort of his followers to carry out attacks on the provisional Turkish government's offices and troops, all the while recruiting more men during November 1919.
 After avoiding talks with Nationalists about the cessation of hostilities, Anzavur and his men were labeled common criminals and tools of the British and the palace.

 The first actual battle of the rebellion occurred on 15 November north of Balıkesir.
 Anzavur's forces took heavy losses and were forced to retreat north through Susurluk, whilst being pursued by Köprülülü Hamdi.
 By 20 November, fighting had broken out around Gönen, Manyas, Karacabey, Biga, and Susurluk.
 By the end of November, Anzavur's forces had to flee from Çerkes Ethem's forces.
 As winter approached, Anzavur disbanded his forces.

 Ahmet Fevzi Paşa, also a Circassian, was sent to prevent Anzavur's influence in the region from growing.
 He attempted to recruit local Circassians for the Nationalist Kuva-yi Milliye, but scholars believe that he was unsuccessful.